Does CBD Oil for Sex Work? Myth or Fact?

 So, the question we need to answer is, does CBD oil work for sex?

 There is some controversy about cannabis use for sex.
-Some research shows that cannabis use can be good for sex, while others show it can be damaging.
+Some research shows that cannabis use can lead to improved sexual experiences, while others indicate it can be potentially damaging.

 This all depends on whether or not the CBD product contains tetrahydrocannabinol (THC) and how much THC is consumed.